The party responsible for processing your data is

 Please note that the level of data protection in some third countries is not in line with what the European Commission considers appropriate.
 For transmission of data to third countries which do not have an appropriate level of data protection, CARIAD has taken suitable precautions to protect your personal data, for example by agreeing standard data protection clauses.

 Legal basis for the processing of data by CARIAD

-Your personal data is collected, processed and used on the basis of a consideration of interests in accordance with Article 6(1) sentence 1, lit. f GDPR.
+Your personal data is collected, processed and used on the basis of a consideration of interests in accordance with Art.
+6(1), lit. f GDPR.
 CARIAD has a legitimate interest in processing your data for the refinement and development of driver assist and information systems as well as automated driving functions and comfort functions.
-Information on your rights, including the right to object to the processing of your personal data, can be found in section C of this policy.
+Information on your rights, including the right to object to the processing of your personal data, can be found in section 3 of this policy.